Sonic Solutions: History

 Sonic Solutions was created by former Lucasfilm employees Robert Doris, Mary Sauer and scientist Andy Moorer who developed the SoundDroid digital audio editing system as part of the Droid Works project at the Lucasfilm Computer Division.
 (Another notable spinoff of the division is Pixar.)

 Sonic developed and marketed The Sonic System, a professional non-linear digital audio workstation for music editing, restoration and CD preparation.

 Sonic received an Emmy Award for technical achievement in 1996.
 In the same year the company worked with numerous Hollywood studios and consumer electronic manufactures to introduce the first commercial DVD production system.
 Sonic extended its business to enterprise software areas with its DVD authoring systems for professional use (Sonic Scenarist and Sonic DVD Producer) as well as retail and PC OEM DVD software applications for home use (DVDit, MyDVD, and RecordNow).

 In 2002, Sonic spun off their entire audio division as Sonic Studio, LLC, to concentrate solely on the DVD marketplace, enterprise software and licensing of IP and source code.
 Notable customers included Microsoft, Apple, Google, Adobe and Avid.
 Its middleware and embedded chip included deals with Texas Instruments, Broadcom, Scientific Atlanta/Cisco, Marvell, and Intel.

-Sonic expanded to the consumer software business (photo, audio and video editing) in 2000, shipping roughly 50 million copies per year through direct web sales and over 15,000 retail store fronts including Apple Store, Walmart, Costco, Best Buy, Target, Dixon's and MediaMart.
+Sonic expanded to the consumer software business (photo, audio and video editing) in 2000, shipping roughly 50 million copies per year through direct web sales and over 15,000 retail store fronts including Apple Store, Walmart, Costco, Best Buy, Target, Dixon's and MediaMarkt.
 It grew to command a 64% market share in its category.

-Since its IPO, the company has generated over $1.5 billion in revenue in the digital media category and has been named one of Forbes, Fortune and BusinessWeek's fastest growing companies on multiple occasions.
+Since the company filed for an initial public offering (IPO) and went public in 1994, the company has generated over $1.5 billion in revenue in the digital media category and has been named one of Forbes, Fortune and BusinessWeek's fastest growing companies on multiple occasions.

 In 2005, Sonic began moving its consumer software business to a SAAS model.

-By 2010 Sonic was one of the largest providers of premium movies via the Web and CE devices, in partnership with major movie studios.
+By 2010, Sonic was one of the largest providers of premium movies via the web and CE devices, in partnership with major movie studios.
 Sonic held the rights to the movies and provided cloud delivery as a white label provider.